By Eric Johnson

 What does Christianity teach?

 If God the Father and Jesus really did appear to Joseph Smith and told him that all of the Christian churches and their teachings were wrong, then modern-day Evangelical Christianity is false.
 Period and end of story.
-After all, if those Christians in 1820 were not correct in their truth claims (i.e., the nature of God being spirit and not flesh, the inerrancy of the Bible, and salvation by grace and not by works, among many other doctrines), then 21st century Christians are making the same error(s).
+After all, if those Christians in 1820 were not correct in their truth claims (i.e., the nature of God being spirit and not flesh, the reliability of the Bible, and salvation that comes grace and not by what we do, among many other doctrines), then 21st century Christians are making the same error(s).
 God’s judgment for the 19th century pastors would thereby extend to the pastors of the 21st century.

 When we take a closer look at the details of the First Vision, however, there are a number of problems.
 For example, here are five issues: